 Afghanistan was settled at least 50,000 years ago.
 Early cities such as Mundigak and Balkh sprang up around 5,000 years ago; they likely were affiliated with the Aryan culture of India.

 Around 700 B.C., the Median Empire expanded its rule to Afghanistan.
 The Medes were an Iranian people, rivals of the Persians.
 By 550 B.C., the Persians had displaced the Medians, establishing the Achaemenid Dynasty.

 Alexander the Great of Macedonia invaded Afghanistan in 328 B.C., founding a Hellenistic empire with its capital at Bactria (Balkh).
-The Greeks were displaced around 150 B.C. by the Parthians, nomadic Iranians who established the Kushan Empire.
+The Greeks were displaced around 150 B.C. by the Kushans and later the Parthians, nomadic Iranians.
 The Parthians ruled until about 300 A.D., when the Sassanians took control.